 The Zoo is leasing 125 acres at Bowyer to Harrison Street, a power producer.
 The renewable energy produced will be bought by companies in the region to help them reach sustainability goals.
 We are also partnering with Ohio Solar Grazers to utilize 800 grazing sheep and pollinator habitat for vegetation management.
 This keeps farmland in farm production, restores soil health, eliminates mowing emissions, and provides a local, organic meat source.
 By 2025, properties owned by the Zoo will produce 4x more energy via solar than is used by our operations, including both electricity and natural gas.
-This will more energy produced on Zoo properties than the Zoo uses continue to increase as we add more arrays in the next 10 years.
+This will continue to increase as we add more arrays in the next 10 years.